Music Theory Lessons & Guitar Theory Lessons.

 Why do some people have this belief system about music theory?

-I’m glad to tell you that every student I ever had, including students with strong beliefs about music theory possibly being hard, have always been surprised how easily they grasped it all.
+I’m glad to tell you that every student I ever had, including students with strong beliefs about music theory possibly being hard, has always been surprised by how easily they grasped it all.